simongregersen/thyultra/content.en/about.md

 For participants doing the **12 km** course there are no mandatory equipment requirements.

 We strongly advice all participants to check the weather forecast and dress accordingly.
-The race area is fairly remote and vehicle access is limited in places.
-You should prepare for having to wait a while for help to reach you.
+The race area is remote and vehicle access is limited.
+You should prepare for having to wait a while for help to reach you should the need arise.

 {{< hint info >}}